php-pds/skeleton_research/README.md

 This research started with the idea that there was a common need for the following kinds of files in a package:

-- a directory for PHP source code
+- a directory for PHP source code,
-- a directory for test files
+- a directory for test files,
-- a directory for documentation files
+- a directory for documentation files,
-- a directory for command-line executable files
+- a directory for command-line executable files,
-- a directory for a web document root,
+- a directory for files to be served on the web,
 - a README file, and
 - a LICENSE file.